VI. Scholastic Regulations

 - In all courses, faculty are expected to return to students a graded assignment or other meaningful performance feedback prior to the deadline for withdrawing from classes so that students can make an informed decision about withdrawing or changing the grade mode.

 - Progress Report grades of "S" or "U" will be submitted to the Office of the Registrar for all classes numbered in 1000 and 2000 ranges each semester prior to Mid-term, which is typically on the sixth week of Fall Semester and Spring Semester and on the fifth week of the Summer Session.
-A Progress Report grade of "U" indicates a performance level of "D" or lower.
+A Progress Report grade of "U" generally indicates a performance level of "D" or lower.
 These grades are not permanent and never appear on a transcript, but they are issued to help students understand their academic performance in each of their courses and obtain academic help from the faculty and the many academic support services available on campus.

 - Students shall not be penalized if they cannot attend instructional, lab, or examination sessions that are not institutionally scheduled in accordance with the standard protocols.